JeschkeLab/DeerLab/docsrc/source/modelling_guide.rst

     from copy import deepcopy
     modelA.description = 'Original'
-    modelB = deepcopy(modelA) # deepcopy the model to a new variable modelB.desciption = 'Copy' # Will not modify modelA
+    modelB = deepcopy(modelA) # deepcopy the model to a new variable modelB.description = 'Copy' # Will not modify modelA

     >>>print(modelA.description, modelB.description)
     'Original', 'Copy'